Great Sankey High School: Music

 The school has two main bands that perform regularly in the local area and abroad, in locations such as Italy, France, Spain and Germany and have played in the UK in London (Covent Garden) and Warrington train station (where they played for the Duke of Edinburgh).
 In the past, the Concert Band has achieved a silver medal at international level competing against some of the best school and college bands from all around the world.
 More recently, the Concert Band has achieved a gold award at the regional series of the National Concert Band Festival (2008), held at GSHS, and were invited to play at the 2009 national finals in Cardiff where they achieved a highly commended bronze award.
-The Swing Band (run by Mr Bryan) competed in Warwick at the national finals last year after gaining a gold medal at the regional series in 2007.
+The Swing Band competed in Warwick at the national finals last year after gaining a gold medal at the regional series in 2007.
 Both bands performed by formal invitation on the Fantasy Festival Stage at Disneyland Park, Paris, in summer 2008, 2012 and 2014.
-GSHS also has a choir (Sankey Singers [run by Mrs Meredith]).
-Sankey Singers have performed for the past two years in the regional rounds of the National Festival of Music for Youth, in 2012, they performed in the second stage of the festival, in Birmingham.
-They also joined the Swing Band for their 2014 performance in Disneyland.
-The music department also hold an open music event, The Great 'S' Factor, each year and several smaller casual bands, performing a wide variety of music.